Haunted Hotels in Europe

 Roch Castle's Spooks

 King Charles II had many loves, including his first mistress, Lucy Walter, who was born in this castle.
-Lucy bore the king's son, the Duke of Monmouth, before she died at a young age.
+Lucy bore the king's son, the Duke of Monmouth, before dying at a young age.

-Reports of her ghost have been spotted around the castle, with her wearing a long white dress that flows as she moves.
+Reports of her ghost have been spotted around the castle wearing a long white dress that flows as she moves.
 But don't stand in her way, she'll just walk through a closed door to escape you.

 So luxurious is this Danish castle found in Zealand that its onsite restaurant, Nordic, has a Michelin star.
 Guests can enjoy one of 34 rooms during a romantic and gourmet stay.

 The Relais & Chateaux property is one of Denmark's oldest castles, and it has sat overlooking the Odsherred peninsula land for more than 800 years.
-The property is the only one granted Geopark status in Denmark by UNESCO.
+Dragsholm Slot is the only one of its kind that has earned UNESCO Geopark status in Denmark.

 Dragsholm Slot's Spooks